|BODYCRAFT F430||Atlas PR1001||POWERLINE PPR200X||VALOR ATHLETICS|

 Power Cage Exercises for Powerlifting and Buying Tips

 To do squats with a cage, place the bar in line with your upper shoulders and put the safety bars right below your squat position.
-The safety bars should be low enough that you can reach full squat depth and placed high enough that you’re able to drop the weight if you aren’t able to return to a standing position.
+The safety bars should be low enough that you can reach full squat depth and place high enough that you’re able to drop the weight if you aren’t able to return to a standing position.

 Bench pressing using a power rack is very safe because the safety bars will catch the bar if you fail to complete a rep.